Okerew/od.nvim/README.md

 busted

 **Treesitter**:
-treesitter paterns for the given language
+treesitter parsers for the given language

 ## Features:
 ### Run